Electromyography and Kinematic Analysis of Lower Limb Function During Standardized Bodyweight Squats in Individuals with Flexible Flat Foot

 Abstract

-Background: This study explores the effects of flexible flatfoot on movement stability and muscle activation patterns during bodyweight squats.
-Since flatfoot alters biomechanics and squats are important in strength and prevention of injuries, their interaction is studied to improve rehabilitation and training interventions.
+Aims: This study explores the effects of Flexible Flat Foot (FFF) on movement stability and muscle activation patterns during bodyweight squats.
+Since flat foot alters biomechanics and squats are essential for strength and injury prevention, their interaction is studied to improve rehabilitation and training interventions.

-Methods:24 university amateur male athletes (12 with FFF, 12 healthy; age 18–28 years, ≥3 weekly strength training sessions) performed bodyweight squats to 90° knee flexion.
-Electromyography of Tibialis Anterior, Gastrocnemius, Vastus Medialis Oblique, Gluteus Maximus, and Quadratus Lumborum, along with kinematic analysis of ankle, knee, hip, and pelvis, were measured within the 0–90° knee flexion range.
+Method and Materials: In this study24 university amateur male athletes (12 with Flexible Flat Foot FFF, 12 healthy; age 18–28 years, ≥3 weekly strength training sessions) performed bodyweight squats to 90° knee flexion.
+Participants were classified into the FFF group based on a navicular drop of ≥10 mm during weight bearing, as measured by the Navicular Drop Test.
+Electromyography (EMG) of Tibialis Anterior (TA), GastrocNemius (GN), Vastus Medialis Oblique (VMO), Gluteus Maximus (Gmax), and Quadratus Lumborum (Ql), along with kinematic analysis of ankle, knee, hip, and pelvis, were measured within the 0–90° knee flexion range.
 Comparisons between groups were made for eccentric and concentric phases.

 Keywords